-Open edX does not include a phone home feature – a feature that facilitates client-to-server communication.
-If it did, every installation of Open edX would then shoot us a message saying they exist.
+Open edX platform does not include a phone home feature – a feature that facilitates client-to-server communication.
+If it did, every installation of Open edX platform would then shoot us a message saying they exist.
 Adding one would allow us to track where and when sites are installed.
 This would be great for us because we would have some really solid numbers to report.
 Still, we do not have one: we are concerned about your privacy and security.

 What the platform does include are several fairly unique strings.